thefinalcutbg/DinoDent/README.md

 ## General Information

 DinoDent is a not-yet-opensource dental practice management software written in C++.
 Made for all bulgarian dentists out there, it is designed to be as user-friendly as possible.
 The project is not finished yet and lacks lots of features.
-However it already has integration with NHIF and NRA, so submitting monthly reports and invoices and performing different register checks are working.
+However it already has integration with NHIF and NRA, so submitting monthly reports and invoices and performing different register checks is already possible.

 ## Frameworks and Libraries Used